Home » Crafts » Handprint » Salt Dough Handprint

 You also want to make sure you are using regular, all purpose flour and not self-rising flour.

-How Do I Seal Salt Dough Ornaments?
+How Do I Seal?

 Once you are done, don’t forget to seal with either mod podge or a clear glaze spray.
 We like this spray for a durable finish.
 Adults should do the spraying and always follow directions of the product chosen.